arthur-ryoo/Rate-Coffee-App/README.md

 1. Sign up with your credentials.
 1. Go to Coffee Brands and click Add Brand button.
+1. Create brand with name and description.
-1. Click the brand card.
+1. Click the brand card you created.
 1. Click Rate Brand button and submit your review.

 # Next Steps